Albert Picard1

 Sybille Marie Louise de Simard de Pitray

-Sybille Marie Louise de Simard de Pitray is the daughter of unknown de Simard de Pitray, Vicomte de Simard de Pitray and Jeanine Hennessy.1,2 She married Robin Evelyn Leo Vanden-Bempde-Johnstone, 5th Baron Derwent, son of Patrick Robin Gilbert Vanden-Bempde-Johnstone, 4th Baron Derwent and Marie-Louise Henriette Picard, on 12 January 1957.2
+Sybille Marie Louise de Simard de Pitray was the daughter of unknown de Simard de Pitray, Vicomte de Simard de Pitray and Jeanine Hennessy.1,2 She married Robin Evelyn Leo Vanden-Bempde-Johnstone, 5th Baron Derwent, son of Patrick Robin Gilbert Vanden-Bempde-Johnstone, 4th Baron Derwent and Marie-Louise Henriette Picard, on 12 January 1957.2 She died on 1 August 2023.3

 Her married name became Vanden-Bempde-Johnstone.
-As a result of her marriage, Sybille Marie Louise de Simard de Pitray was styled as Baroness Derwent in 1986.
+After her marriage, Sybille Marie Louise de Simard de Pitray was styled as Baroness Derwent in 1986.

 Citations